zeroscratch/EquipmentRandomizerER/README.md

 * Light Greatswords are pooled with Greatswords
 * Hand to Hand Arts are pooled with Fists
 * Beast Claws are pooled with Claws
-* Backhand Blades are pooled with Daggers
+* Backhand Blades are pooled with Curved Swords
-* Axes and Greataxes are pooled for more weapon parity
 * Thrusting and Heavy Thrusting are pooled for more weapon parity
 * Ranged weapons are in a pooled category (bows & light bows, greatbows & ballistas are all in the same pool).